info-201a-sp22/exercises/chapter-02-exercises/exercise-1/README.md

 -  Now, going back to your command line interface, list the contents of your "quick-exercise" folder to verify that the new file is there

--  Display the contents of the "constitution.txt" file in the terminal
+-  Display the contents of the "address.txt" file in the terminal
     -  *Hint: Mac Users can use the `less` command to easily scroll up and down.
 Windows users can use the `more` command.*

 -  Navigate to the "Documents" folder for your machine